 Store any leftover green beans in an airtight container in the fridge for 3-4 days.
 The vinegar in the dressing may discolor the beans if they sit too long, but they’ll be fine to eat.
 This green bean recipe won’t freeze well – it’s best eaten fresh.

-Check out these awesome green bean recipes while you’re here
+Check out these delicious green beans while you are here:

 4.45 stars (38 reviews)